Home » All Posts » How-To » Easy Brown Butter

 Easy Brown Butter

 It makes you love your dishes ten times more!!
 I stumbled upon brown butter by accident.
-After walking away and forgetting about a pan of melting butter on the stove, it turned into brown butter.
+After walking away and forgetting about a pan of melting butter on the stove, when I returned, I was met with a rich, deep brown butter that smelled incredible.

 Brown butter is something that I have been exploring.
 Also known as Beurre Noisette (butt nwah-ZEHT) in the culinary world.
-It’s French for “brown butter”.
+It’s French for “hazelnut butter”.

 Brown butter is butter that is melted and cooked until it is a light brown color.
 It has a nutty, intense caramel flavor from the milk solids in the butter.